• BLOG •

 I live in New England—inland.

 Florida is not normally my cup of tea BUT, I have to say we were really pleasantly surprised!
 Anna Maria is a sweet little island that reminded me a bit of the Bahamas.
-Granted, it is more congested, but the beaches, the water, and the wildlife were truly remarkable and the island has an incredibly welcoming vibe!
+Granted, it is more congested than that, but the beaches, the water, and the wildlife were truly remarkable and the island has an incredibly welcoming vibe!
 All the streets end at beautiful little public access paths and walkways to the powder-white sandy beach.
 There are lovely little benches sprinkled along every road, and many are trolley stops for the free open-air trolley that can take you from one end all the way past the other end of the island.
 There are pristine public parks that line the beaches. and two fishing piers (the rod & reel and the city pier) scattered with little kids fishing on their own, pelicans keeping watch, and a general laid back vibe.
 I loved that there are no railings, no signs that say keep away, and that you can get a beer for $1.50.
 If there are streets posted with no parking signs, just turn the corner and the next street practically says "please, park here!" "be our guest!" with just a little note asking to "keep your tires off the pavement", ..."please".

 I would highly recommend it as a quick getaway.
 Here's some pics to give you a sense of the place: